 Frequently Asked Questions

-Question: Why is our campus going smoke-free?
+Question: Why did our campus go smoke-free?

-Establishing a smoke-free campus policy will:
+Establishing a smoke-free campus policy:

-- Protect the environment from tobacco–related litter.
+- Protects the environment from tobacco–related litter.
 Discarded cigarette butts contain all the carcinogens and nicotine that make tobacco use the leading cause of preventable death worldwide, yet trillions of butts are littered into the environment annually.
 Cigarette butts take years to decompose, increasing the toxicity of aquatic ecosystems, and potentially leaching into soil and the water supply.
 Cigarette butts are also dangerous when consumed by wildlife, pets, or young children.

 Question: What process was involved in making this decision?

 - In November 2011, a question about becoming a smoke-free campus was included in the annual student referendum: approximately 70 percent of students who voted urged the campus to explore the possibility of becoming smoke-free environment.

 - This result led to further discussions about next steps between students and representatives from the Office of the Vice Chancellor for Students Affairs.
 After several meetings, the Smoke-Free Ad Hoc Committee was formed by Chancellor Wise in January, 2012.
 This campus-wide committee intentionally included representation from campus administration, faculty, academic professionals and civil service staff, as well as graduate and undergraduate students.